 - Smaller, waterproof tarp, groundcloth or poncho for the floor.
 Remember to elevate the edges for water runoff

 - Lots of parachute cord or light rope.
 Take a minimum of 25 feet.
 I always take about 100 feet.
 The cord is light, compact and you’ll always find a use for it!

 - Four aluminum tent stakes.
 These can be used if there is a shortage of rocks in the area.
 They can also be helpful if you decide to modify the basic design

-This tip came from my college roommate, Bob Patterson, of Mankato, Mn.
-Bob camps year-round in the frozen north!
+This tip came from my college roommate, Bob Patterson, of Mankato, Minnesota.
+Bob camps year-round in the frozen north.